 - The car doesn’t feel as powerful, or loses speed.

-If you notice any of these signs, or if your DPF light comes on, it’s time for a cleaning.
-There are several DIY options but the best way to get your diesel particulate filter cleaner is to book an appointment with us.
+If you notice any of these signs, or if your DPF light comes on, it’s time for a replacement.

 Answering Your Common Questions